smartprix/pm2-ci/README.md

 ```

 #### Test Command (testCmd)
-The command to execute to run tests.
+The command to execute to run tests, **should be an npm script calling [mocha](https://mochajs.org/)**.
 It should also include any pre requisite stuff, like `npm install`.
 So if your test command is `npm run test`, the testCmd will need to be set as `npm install && npm run test`;

 **should exit with 0 for SUCCESS and any other for FAILURE**